heidless-stillwater/heidless-blog/src/pages/about.md

 I've proven to myself that I am end to end capable.
 Inception -> Deploy.

 Skillswise, I would say the crossbasr of my 'T' is in good shape while always benefitting from additional depth.
-Always.

-Ego is the Enemy.

-I am initially looking for short term freelance/contract work with SMART delivarables.
+I am initially open to short term freelance/contract work with SMART delivarables.

 This would give me an alpha test of my value and allow me to calibrate my Consultancy.